mausham02/aligent_challenge/README.md

 API
-These api accepts "first_date" and "second_date" as two parameters and optional parameters which are "format(output_type)" and "timezone" to give the required results.
+These api accepts "first_date" and "second_date" as two parameters and optional parameters which are "format(Output type)" and "timezone" to give the required results.

 http://localhost/weeks
 This API is for calculation of numbers of <strong>complete weeks</strong> between two dates